isomerpages/iras-taxacademy/_executive-tax-programmes/4-goods-and-services-tax.md

 [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSc03JanqcD_OuydBYXcJDsXO3MwxpQdLCz2EK07aWFVhNgN1Q/viewform?usp=sf_link){:target="_blank"} - [Details]({{"/files/executive-tax-programmes/income-tax/ETP L1 GST 1-2019.pdf" | absolute_url }}){:target="_blank"}

-Registration is CLOSED for intake 1/2019.
+Registration is OPEN for intake 2/2019.

-The next intake for this course will be in Sep 2019.
-Registration will be available six weeks prior to the course commencement date.
+The next intake for this course will be in Feb 2020.
+Registration will be available eight weeks prior to the course commencement date.

 <a id="etp2gst-ta-id"></a>
 ### **Executive Tax Programme Level II (Goods and Services Tax)**